John Ting, Academic Affairs, Civil Engineering

 Senior Adviser to the Provost; Professor, Emeritus Dean of Engineering

-John Ting is Senior Adviser to the Provost.
-He had been previously been Dean of Engineering (2003-12), Department Head of Civil and Environmental Engineering (1999-03) and Professor of Civil & Environmental Engineering at UMass Lowell.
-Before coming to Lowell in 1990, he was a tenured associate professor at the University of Toronto and postdoctoral research fellow and lecturer at the California Institute of Technology.
+John Ting has served continuously in senior administration @ UMass Lowell since 1999 as Chair of the Department of Civil and Environmental Engineering (1999-03), Dean of Engineering (2003-12), Vice-Provost for Enrollment (2012-16) and currently as Senior Advisor to the Provost.
+He is a Professor of Civil & Environmental Engineering and was previously a tenured associate professor at the University of Toronto and postdoctoral research fellow and lecturer at California Institute of Technology.

-Ting has been involved in teaching, research and software development in civil & environmental engineering for several decades since the late 1970s and more recently in engineering education, recruiting and retention.
-For his recent work on incorporating Service-Learning into engineering as a means to improve student learning while fostering meaningful community engagement, he was awarded the 2006 President’s Public Service Award from the University of Massachusetts system.
-Ting is widely published and has helped obtain and directly participated in over $1.7 million in externally funded research in geotechnical engineering and exceeding $1.1 million on incorporating Service-Learning in engineering education.
+As a faculty member, Ting has been involved in teaching, research and software development in civil engineering since the late 1970’s, working specifically in the area of geotechnical engineering, geotechnical centrifuge modeling, frozen soil behavior, computer modeling of particulate materials, soil-structure interaction and integral abutment bridge design.
+He is widely published and has helped obtain and directly participated in over $1.7 million in externally funded research in geotechnical engineering and $1.1 million on incorporating Service-Learning in engineering education.
 He has taught more than 20 different undergraduate and graduate courses in civil engineering and computer programming at Caltech, University of Toronto and UMass Lowell.